Chalarangelo/30-seconds-of-python/Rotation.md

 ---
 title: Rotation
-tags: python,list slicing
+tags: python,list_slicing,Rotation
 ---

-This is the shortest methos for doing Left or Right rotation.
+This is the shortest method for doing Left or Right rotation.

-- we have to pass array , n times rotation and bool value isLeft.
+- We have to pass array, how times rotation which is n and bool value isLeft.
 For Left Rotation it is True and for Right it is False.
-- Left Rotation we add n times element at the end and remaining element front.
+- Left Rotation we add 0 to n element from the first add at the end of list and remaining element to the front.
-- In Right Rotation we add last n element to the first and reamining element to the last.
+- In Right Rotation we add last to n element to the first and reamining element to the last.

 ```py
 def Rotation(array , n , isLeft):